About Dr. Horn

 Ph.D. & Licensed Psychologist

-From that foundation, we work together to turn insight into movement.
-I bring purposeful structure and strategies from research-supported modalities.
+I believe growth happens when clients feel seen, supported, and gently challenged.
 You can expect me to support you while simultaneously helping you identify patterns keeping you stuck and encourage you to make changes that will help you grow.
-You’ll be supported in building clarity, confidence, and practical skills that will help you move through challenges outside of the therapy room.

-My Goal: For you to leave sessions feeling deeply heard and meaningfully supported, with new perspectives for the challenges you face and actionable steps that help create lasting change.
-My goal is to help you feel more grounded, capable, and connected to the life you want to build.
+My Goal: For you to leave sessions feeling deeply heard and meaningfully supported, with new perspectives and actionable steps that help create lasting change.

-Areas of Advanced Training: Anxiety, depression, eating disorders, sleep disorders, sports psychology, stress, professional burnout and high-stress careers, perfectionism.
+Speciality Areas: Anxiety, depression, eating disorders, sports psychology, professional burnout and high-stress careers, perfectionism.

 Cognitive Behavioral Therapy (CBT) for Depression / Anxiety / Sports Performance / Insomnia / Eating Disorders